Ksaboor/GameOfWar1.0/README.md

     CardImg: Unicode ♠

 # Card
-    Created an Enum of Suits,
-    A String call "Displayname",
-    and a value for each card.
+    Created a int of value and suit if or switch to append Value to rank

 # Player
     I created a string call name